bowmanjd/vimtalk/slides/presentation.md

 Notes:

-None of these are terribly active today
+vi was so good, it got improvements.
+None of these are terribly active today.

 |||